aTraveler’s guide to Diu Island – Beautiful Places & Beaches in Diu

 Nadia Caves provided an important escape point for Indian soldiers during their “Operation Vijay” to make Portuguese leave the country.
 You can find various spots around the caves surfaced with trees.
 Often you are bound to see the famous Hokka trees which are native to Diu.

 It’s a good spot to traverse around while your visit to Diu Fort.

 Nagoa Beach is one of the main attraction of Diu Island.
 This makes tourism as main industry around this place and offers various options of water sports.
 This includes options like boating, parasailing, and yachting.

 People often visit here to get the adrenaline rush during their vacations.
 All water sports are conducted under vigilance of experts and using necessary safety gears.

-Others who like the serenity of the beach, also visit this place for its ultimate tranquility offered by its pristine beauty and calm atmosphere.
+Others who like the serenity of the beach, also visit this place for its ultimate tranquillity offered by its pristine beauty and calm atmosphere.
 People come over here from across India to relax and enjoy their vacations.
-The beach is surrounded by swaying palm trees which provides ultimate location to laze around on the white sand and blue water.
+The beach is surrounded by swaying palm trees which provides an ultimate location to laze around on the white sand and blue water.

 People often visit here early morning or in evening to witness the mesmerizing sunrises and sunsets.

 While driving through the coasts of Diu you may encounter a peculiar looking tree on road sides.
 These are Hoka trees.
 The tree display a fern like structure.
 Its looks like three or four coconut trees are protruding out from same trunk.

 The tree is peculiar to this part of the country and cannot be found anywhere else.
 It is specie which is a native of the Nile valley in Egypt and Sudan.
 It also bears fruits which is used to prepares things like molasses, cakes and sweetmeats.
 It is also known as doum palm due to its palm-like structure.